CRN 91 naval gun: Description

-The CRN-91 Naval gun has a dual feed mechanism that allows it to switch between armour-piercing tracer and high explosive incendiary & fragmentation tracer projectiles that are electrically primed, which means that the primer is activated through an electric current rather than being struck by a firing pin and igniting the propellant.
+The CRN-91 Naval gun has a dual-feed mechanism that allows it to switch between armour-piercing tracer and high-explosive incendiary & fragmentation tracer projectiles that are electrically primed, which means that the primer is activated through an electric current rather than being struck by a firing pin and igniting the propellant.
 A BPK 2-42 electro optical sight manufactured by Bharat Electronics Limited (BEL) directs the cannon, and the complete unit is gyrostabilized in the pitch and yaw axes.
 The sight may function both during the day and at night.
 It can also be operated remotely.

-CRN 91 gun is a flexible and effective weapon intended for use against armored target and air target flying at low altitudes.
-The range is 2 km for Armour-piercing tracer projectile and 4 km for HE projectiles.
-The Canon can hit slow moving object in air at a height of 2000 M has a total range of 2500 m.
+CRN 91 gun is a flexible and effective weapon intended for use against armored targets and air targets flying at low altitudes.
+The range is 2 km for armor-piercing tracer projectile and 4 km for HE projectiles.
+The cannon can hit slow moving objects in air at a height of 2,000 meters and has a total range of 2,500 meters.

 The CRN-91 Naval gun is not a sophisticated weapon and has limited anti-ship capability but is a combat proven weapon and its operational cost is very low.
 It is suited for vessels primarily designed for peacetime patrolling and policing, particularly for anti-insurgency, anti-smuggling, anti-pirate and maritime surveillance of exclusive economic zones (EEZ).

 It has been installed on many warships such as: